The heat won't be beat: NZ to stay warm over autumn

 Niwa's Ben Noll said that the Nelson region – much of which has been sweltering in a drought – would be difficult to forecast.

-The most dramatic figure was likely the meagre 2.4mm that Richmond received for the entire month so far – well below the 63.5mm that fell on average, and an extreme contrast from the 211mm recorded there in the same month last year.
+The most dramatic figure was likely the meagre 2.4mm that Richmond received for the entire month so far – well below the 63.5mm that fell on average, and in contrast to the 211mm recorded there in the same month last year.

 Noll put the region's big dry down to persistent high pressure systems in the region and a lack of northerly flows.